TobitSoftware/chayns-react-todo-example/README.md

 This project is an example for how u can use chayns® + [React][4]. <br>
 It's a simple ToDo-List where u can add, check/uncheck and remove ToDos.
 The ToDos will be saved in the localstorage.

+> :exclamation: This is just an example project.
+Don't use it as a basis to build your new project.
+Use the [template][5] to do this and follow the instructions in the readme.

 Development
 -------------
 1. Install all project dependencies with  `npm i`